sushilks/mScale/docs/README.zmq.md

 The last column on the table shows this number under "Publisher Packet Rate", varies around 2.5Mpps.
 The publisher packet rate is almost linear for all the samples.

-We did notice some anomaly around 80 client range with packet drops rate that's unexpected, On repeated runs it was notices that the amount of drops varied across different runs however the drop was always there.
+We did notice some change in behaviour around 80 client range with packet drops rate that's unexpected, On repeated runs it was notices that the amount of drops varied across different runs however the drop was always there.
 The cpu usages during these experiments always peeked with PUB using ~200%.
 The publisher node had a network bandwidth usage of around 50~70MBps for the duration of the tests.